About Sun Welding Safe

-Sun Welding is one of the true, constant, American Made gun and fire safe manufactures in the USA.
-Family owned and operated for over 35 years in Ventura County, CA. Every safe built by Sun Welding is 100% hand built and assembled with American parts as much as possible.
+HOW THEY ARE BUILDSun Welding is one of the true constant American Made gun and fire safe manufactured in the USA.
+Family owned and operated for over 40 years in Ventura County, CA. Every safe built by Sun Welding is 100% hand built and assembled with American parts as much as possible.
 Sun Welding began before 1980 while the owner was working as a welder.
-When his home was burglarized, he decided he wanted to build a safe for security and storage.
+His home was burglarized and decided he wanted to build a safe for security and storage.
 After the first safe was built many of his family and friends wanted safes and the rest was history.
 The first safe built is shown on display in the showroom, come check it out!

 Sun Welding is known for it's American built craftsmanship and factory direct discounts.
 We feel you should have the quality of a high end safe without paying high name brand pricing.
 Sun Welding sell's direct to the public and also have relationships with businesses across the US.

-About the Re-lockers: Sun Welding safe has two re-lockers located inside the safe.
-The safe re-locker is protected behind one 1/2" steel pate and one 1/2" hard plate.
+Sun Welding safe has two re-lockers located inside the safe.
+The safe re-locker is protected behind one 1/2″ steel pate and one 1/2″ hard plate.
 The proper mounted hard plate helps protect the safe against drilling, punching, or manipulation to the lock.
 The other re-locker can be found inside the lock box.
-With four difference manufacture's to choose from there is a lock to fit your needs.
+With four difference manufacture’s to choose from there is a lock to fit your needs.
 All locks used by Sun Welding are group II UL listed locks.

-About the Steel: Sun Welding offers standard from 12 gauge to 1/4" steel bodies.
-When comparing our 3/16" safe body to a 12 gauge safe body, this safe has 77% more steel.
-In addition, the door frame (inside the door) is made with all 3/16" steel.
+Sun Welding offers standard from 12 gauge to 1/4″ steel bodies.
+When comparing our 3/16″ safe body to a 12 gauge safe body, this safe has 77% more steel.
+In addition, the door frame (inside the door) is made with all 3/16″ steel.
 The grade steel used is A36 and it is made in America.
-Sun Welding understands that not everyone can afford or has a need for 1/4" steel bodies and that is why we build from 12 gauge, entry level, up to the most secure solid 1/4" body.
-We also are well known for custom thicknesses up to 2" thick.
+Sun Welding understands that not everyone can afford or has a need for 1/4″ steel bodies and that is why we build from 12 gauge, entry level, up to the most secure solid 1/4″ body.
+We also are well known for custom thicknesses up to 2″ thick.

 Where it's made: Is the product your looking at American made?
 An easy way to tell is based off of the size.
 Any safe built 59.5"H is an imported safe.